Immigration and employment permits during COVID-19

-Immigration Services Division (ISD - the new name for INIS) automatically renewed all immigration permissions that were due to expire between 20 March 2020 and 20 September 2020.
+Immigration Service Delivery (ISD - the new name for INIS) automatically renewed all immigration permissions that were due to expire between 20 March 2020 and 20 January 2021.

 You will not get a new Irish Residence Permit (IRP - previously called a GNIB Card) during this time.
 You will also not get a permission letter.
 When normal services are resumed, you should go to your local registration office.

 If you live in Dublin you can register for a new IRP online.
 This means you will not have to go to the registration office in Burgh Quay to register in person.
-Online registrations started on 20 July 2020.
 You must have less than 30 days left on your current permission before you can use the online renewal system.

 If you were informed in your immigration permission letter that you should write to ISD to renew your permission before it expires, you should write and to ask for your permission to be renewed in the normal way.